thaffenden/config-files/i3/polybar/README.md

 External modules should be cloned into `.config/polybar/scripts`.
 This is a symlinked directory, but all directories inside here are git ignored.

+External modules currently being used:

+1. [pulseaudio control](https://github.com/marioortizmanero/polybar-pulseaudio-control) - with changes to icons and sink names.